rvrsh3ll/SnafflerParser/README.md

     - Highlights the finding keyword in the file preview text
     - Contains direct links to the parent folder of the file and a download link for the file itself.
     - Contains basing information about the Snaffler job.
+    - Support with the review workflow by let you mark reviewed or interesting items.
+    - Can unescape the preview text to make it more readable.
 - Sorts based on the severity (black, red, yellow, green) and then by date or unc.
 - Can export all the shares to the Explorer++ config files as bookmarks.
 - Generate a list of all shares Snaffler was able to access (might be useful for your client).